Nitin-Mane/ALL-PyTorch-Segmentation-2021/README.md

 &nbsp;

 # Introduction
-The **Acute Lymphoblastic Leukemia Pytorch Segmentation 2021** is a Pytorch segmentation model which pipoints exactly where the cancerous cells are within images of peripheral blood samples.
+The **Acute Lymphoblastic Leukemia Pytorch Segmentation 2021** is a Pytorch segmentation model which pinpoints exactly where the cancerous cells are within images of peripheral blood samples.
 This project is our first project using Pytorch, and also our first segmentation project.

+**DEVELOPER TO EXPLAIN/UPDATE THE PROJECT**

 &nbsp;